gradle/gradle/design-docs/publication-model.md

         revision = '1.2'
     }

+And:

+    apply plugin: 'maven-publish'

+    maven {
+        groupId = 'my-group'
+        artifactId = 'my-module'
+        version = '1.2'
+    }

 ## Reuse Maven publication for Maven install and deploy

 This step moves away from the existing Maven publication DSL:

-1. Change `maven` plugin to add a `MavenPublication` instance to the publications container.
+1. Change `maven-publish` plugin to add a `MavenPublication` instance to the publications container.
 This instance would have the following defaults:
     * `groupId` == `project.group`
     * `artifactId` == `project.name` (_not_ `archivesBaseName`)
     * `version` == `project.version`